 - o General liability

 - Professional indemnity

 - o Miscellaneous financial loss

 - Warranty

 - o Legal expenses

 - o Fire and other damage to property

 - Property

-- o Other

-- Accident and health

-- Mortgage and credit
+- Other - Mortgage and credit

 The Company is a member of the AmTrust Financial Services Inc. group ('AmTrust Group'), a privately held company since of 29 November 2018.
 The AmTrust Group is a multinational property and casualty insurer specialising in coverage for small businesses.